nicolasdao/userin/README.md

 ## Authorization `code` requirements

-# Creating your own UserIn strategy
+# Creating your own UserIn Strategy class
 ## Unit testing
+### Testing your own UserIn Strategy class
 UserIn ships with a suite of Mocha unit tests.
 To test your own strategy:

 1. Install mocha and chai: